 When researching the costs to adopt a child from the Philippines, it was very difficult to compare apples to apples, so to speak.
-Each international adoption agency has their own fee structure which can be quite confusing.
+Each international adoption agency has its fee structure which can be quite confusing.

-Perhaps the reason for this is due to the fact that regardless of where you adopt from, the fees are typically and roughly about the same.
+Perhaps the reason for this is because regardless of where you adopt from, the fees are typically roughly about the same.

 After all, adoption agencies cannot put food on their tables by simply volunteering their time.
 They have had specialized training to help assist in connecting you with a child.

-Travel expenses alone and range widely from $3,000 to $6,000 or more in general for any country.
-In most cases, both you and your spouse will be required to travel to the country you wish to adopt in.
+Travel expenses alone range widely from $3,000 to $6,000 or more in general for any country.
+In most cases, both you and your spouse will be required to travel to the country you wish to adopt.